ehelin/Satellites/README.md

 ## How To Use

-Download the zip file and then follow instructions on the above listed in the describing blog post <a href="https://erichelin.wordpress.com/2016/02/27/cloud-adventures-part-1-the-data-set/">Satellite Project here</a>
+Download the zip file and then follow instructions described <a href="https://erichelin.wordpress.com/2016/02/27/cloud-adventures-part-1-the-data-set/">here</a>